based on Reviews

 • Laboratory values (levels of substances and markers)

-• Prevention of deficiency symptoms
+• Prevention of deficiencies

-• usual 1-fold recommendations of the RDA/DGE
+• The usual single-dose recommendations of the RDA/DGE

 • Preventive focus

-• Therapeutic use & targeted supplements
+• Therapeutic use &and targeted additions

 • High doses of individual substances